 There are nine exhibits inside the Ocean Journey: Tropical Cove, Lemur Forest, Stingray Bay, Butterfly Garden, Penguins' Rock, Secret Reef, Boneless Beauties, Jellies: Living Art, and Undersea Cavern.

 The next stop is the Butterfly Garden where more than a thousand butterflies flutter about.
 The butterflies were sustainably raised on Costa Rican farms and now call the Tennessee Aquarium home.

 Be careful not to pick up any hitchhikers while visiting the Butterfly Garden.

-The penguins are a joy to watch at the Tennessee Aquarium.
+The next exhibit is on Level 2 where guests can see penguins at Penguins' Rock.
+The exhibit features Gentoo and Macaroni penguins who dive and play in the cold water.
 They seem to enjoy watching visitors and might put on a little bit of a performance for you.

 Moving on, aquarium visitors will see the Secret Reef and can watch yellow tail snapper, southern stingrays, cownose rays, sand tiger sharks, green sea turtles, and more swimming around the reef.